bitfocus/companion-module-audinate-dante-ddm/companion/HELP.md

 ## Connection

-This module requires access to the Dante Managed API, which is currently available through a Dante Cloud Beta account or the upcoming DDM 1.5 release
+This module requires access to the Dante Managed API, which is currently available through a Dante Cloud Beta account or Dante Domain Manager (from version 1.5 onwards)

 Each module is scoped to a particular Dante domain.
 If you have multiple domains you want to manage, just set up a new connection for each domain.